EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-\textbf{Can pre-trained initialization on the device reduce accuracy degradation resulting from local error signals?} We further investigate the impact of pre-trained initialization of the device-side model for local loss-based DPFL methods.
-Figure~\ref{figure:pre_trained_init} shows the test accuracy curves when we apply pre-trained initialization for the device-side model on FL, LGL and FedGKT.
-The results show that pre-trained inititialization on the device-side model significantly recovers the accuracy of LGL (from 85.3\% to 87.66\%) and FedGKT (from 82.07\% to 84.45\%).
-We also show the test accuracy of classical FL (from 87.13\% to 87.92\%) under pre-trained initialization of the device-side model.
-By using pre-training initialization, the accuracy degradation caused resulting from local error signals can be significantly mitigated for LGL (from 1.83\% to 0.26\%) and FedGKT (from 5.06\% to 3.47\%).
+\textbf{Can pre-trained initialization on the device-side model also improve accuracy for other baselines?} We further investigate the impact of pre-trained initialization of the device-side model for FL, SFL and local loss-based DPFL methods.
+Table~\ref{table:pretrained_init} shows the highest test accuracy achieved by each method when we apply pre-trained initialization for the device-side model.
+The results indicate that pre-trained initialization can significantly improve the accuracy of FL and SFL, specifically in the Non-I.I.D. setting.
+This finding has also been observed in recent research~\cite{chen2022pre,nguyen2022begin}.

-\textbf{Is local training on the device-side model necessary for training the server-side model?} We investigate whether local training can improve the training of server-side model after applying pre-trained initialization on the device-side model.
-To this end, the average training loss of server-side models between trainable $\bm{w}_c$ (device-side model) and frozen $\bm{w}_c^*$ is compared.
-Figure~\ref{figure:pre_trained_loss} shows that the server-side loss of the frozen model (blue solid line) is similar to the trainable model (orange solid line).
-This indicates that the local training on the device-side model is not required for improving the training of server-side model.
+Surprisingly, the results demonstrate that pre-trained initialization can also mitigate accuracy degradation caused by local error signals in the local loss-based DPFL methods, which to the best of our knowledge, has never been reported before.
+When all methods adopt pre-training initialization, \mytitle still outperforms all local loss-based DPFL methods.
+Compared to FL and SFL, \mytitle achieves competitive accuracy performance (less than 1\% loss) with considerable communication reduction by up to 114$\times$ (Section~\ref{sec:evaluation:comm_cost}).

+\textbf{Does training device-side models with local loss in the context of pre-trained initialization improve the accuracy of the server-side model?} In LGL and FedGKT, the device-side model is trained by local error signals to avoid \di{receiving the gradients}.
+However, \di{for} pre-trained initialization, we investigate whether device-side training by local loss can improve the training of the server-side model after applying pre-trained initialization on the device-side model.

+To this end, the test accuracy of device-side model ($\bm{w}_c$) and server-side model ($\bm{w}_s$) of LGL are recorded on CIFAR-10.
+We compare the test accuracy of LGL (with pre-trained initialization) with trainable $\bm{w}_c$ (device-side model) and frozen $\bm{w}_c^*$.
+Table~\ref{table:lgl_frozon} shows that the trainable $\bm{w}_c$ has significantly higher test accuracy than the frozen $\bm{w}_c^*$ across I.I.D. and non-I.I.D. settings. \di{However, it is surprising that the server-side model ($\bm{w}_s$)}, when the device-side model is frozen (denoted as $\bm{w}_s$ under $\bm{w}_c^*$), achieves higher accuracy compared to the server-side model with a trainable device-side model (denoted as $\bm{w}_s$ under $\bm{w}_c$).